LeastAuthority/magic-crystal/protocol.md

 A session is completed when all Custodians have received their Shard.
 (Another way to say that is that there are no more Shards left locally).

-Shards are produced as per the Dark Crystal specification.
+Shards are produced as per the [Dark Crystal specification](https://darkcrystal.pw/protocol-specification/).
 In brief, this means:

 - 256 Shards are produced
 - each has a 1-byte ID
 - each contains the symmetric-encrypted Application Data [*]
 - each contains a Shamir Secret Sharing portion of the key for the above
-- if we have fewer than 256 Custodians then Shards are randomly selected Each Shard is stored locally and associated with one of the petnames for this session.
+- if we have fewer than 256 Custodians then, Shards are randomly selected.
+Each Shard is stored locally and associated with one of the petnames for this session.

-[*] Note that _this_ symmetric-encryption is different from any application encryption choices and is part of the Shamir Secret Sharing method (which only encrypts up to 64 bytes in the Dark Crystal specification)
+[*] Note that **this** symmetric-encryption is different from any application encryption choices and is part of the Shamir Secret Sharing method (which only encrypts up to 64 bytes in the Dark Crystal specification)

 This completes the setup phase of the "backup session".
-Next, the user is offerent the opportunity to send any outstanding Shard to the corresponding Custodian.
+Next, the user is offered the opportunity to send any outstanding Shard to the corresponding Custodian.
 This is accomplished by using Magic Wormhole.
 Although a custom protocol could be defined, we instead use the existing file-transfer protocol.
 Using this existing protocol makes it harder to distinguish a "Shard-sharing event" from any other file sharing.
 The Magic Wormhole file-transfer protocol allows a single transfer in a single direction.

-The next "distribution" phase is iterative: the user follow the below procedure for every petname in this session.
+The next "distribution" phase is iterative: the user follows the procedure below for every petname in this session.
 They could distribute all Shards during one invocation of the GUI, but it is more likely to take several invocations at different times.

 It is important for the user to understand that it is up to them to establish the authenticity of the Custodian.
-They must be sure that the wormhole code is given _only_ to them and that it is the correct human.
+They must be sure that the wormhole code is given to the correct human and **only** to them.
-Since computers are generally unreliable, it may sometimes require more than one attempt but "lots" of attempts could indicate an attacker (see Magic Wormhole documentation for more).
+Since computers are generally unreliable, it may sometimes take more than one attempt, but "lots" of attempts could indicate an attacker (see [Magic Wormhole](https://magic-wormhole.readthedocs.io/en/latest/welcome.html) documentation for more).

 For every Custodian:

-First, begin a magic-wormhole attempt -- this generates a code (a small number followed by two words).
+First, begin a magic-wormhole attempt – this generates a code (a small number followed by two words).
 Establish an out-of-band connection to the human who will be the Custodian for this petname.
 This channel might be a phone-call, in-person meeting, Signal message, etc Give the other human the wormhole code, which should establish the connection.